 - The victim’s employee benefits or pensions plan

 - Loss of wages

-This is far from a complete list, as there are many types of damages you can seek compensation for in the state of Pennsylvania.
-The judge will also consider the following about the victim to help determine compensation:
+This is far from a complete list.
+The court will also consider the following information about the victim when determining damages:

 - Life expectancy